leodelgadodev/leodelgadodev/README.md

 <h1 align="center">Hello there 👋👀, I'm Leo</h1>
-<h3 align="center">I'm a passionate Software Developer and Programming teacher from Buenos Aires, Argentina</h3>
+<h3 align="center">I'm a passionate Software Engineer and Programming teacher from Buenos Aires, Argentina</h3>

 ___

-- 🌱 I’m currently studying computer science at UNQ (Universidad Nacional de Quilmes).
+- 🌱 I’ve studied computer science at UNQ (Universidad Nacional de Quilmes).
-- 💼 I'm currently working as a freelance teacher at the moment, but feel free to contact me for any business inquiries.
+- 💼 I'm currently working at NaranjaX as a Senior Software Engineer, but feel free to contact me for any business inquiries.
+- 💼 I've also previously worked as a programming teacher both freelance and at Kovix, the latter also acting as a team lead in the training & onboarding area.
-- 📫 You can reach me through linkedin or discord (down below).
+- 📫 You can reach me through linkedin (down below).

 ___